 Blue Whale Migration:

 The blue whale is the largest animal to have ever lived on our whole planet, which makes it a fantastic sight in its own right.
 Like the humpback, the blue whale follows a yearly migration pattern between their feeding grounds in polar waters to their breeding grounds in tropical waters.
 It is the oldest and largest blue whales that travel the farthest north, and Iceland is the perfect place to see them in these waters during the summer months.
 Our Whales and Waterfalls is a perfect summer package that combines whale watching in Iceland with trips to the volcanoes, lakes, mountains and thermal pools that contribute to Iceland’s natural beauty.
-During the winter months the blue whale’s migratory routes take it towards the equator.
-Islands like the Azores are in an ideal position see these beautiful creatures in a warmer climate, which is what our Whales and Islands package has been made for.

 The Orca (or Killer Whales, as it is less flatteringly known) is distinct amongst whale species in that, unlike most, it does not follow a yearly migration route at all.
 Instead, orca have a vast range that encompasses the majority of the oceans of the world.
 Orca travel freely throughout their range, following the availability of food.
 Because of their free-roaming nature, there is a chance of seeing the orca in many of the northern waters, but for the best chances of seeing them we recommend you go whale watching in Iceland or Norway.